tthompson2/Sprint-Challenge-Authentication/answers.md

 - [ ] What is the purpose of using _sessions_?

 The purpose of using sessions is to create a connection from your application to the relational database.
 Once this connection is created it can be used to extract data from the database that will be displayed to the user.
+It allows adds user information so that it can persist.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.